 The guide arranged the camels to all stand up ready to take us tourist off into the dessert.
 The front camel decided the pair of tourists on its back could do with a little bit of uppity down time, whereby it really wanted them off it’s back and therefore this pair ended up hanging on for dear life, before the guide misguidedly thought he had it under control.
 Oh no this front camel had other ideas…

 The guide started to move along to check all of the other camels and tourists and ensure everything was as it should be prior to leading the front camel and attached string of camels off for this tour.
-Front camel waits till he gets half way down the line and decides, we are off and it was quite literally a slow gallop across the dessert with the poor guide screaming as he chased after our line, “Wait, come back!
+Front camel waits till he gets half way down the line and decides, we are off and it was quite literally a slow gallop across the desert with the poor guide screaming as he chased after our line, “Wait, come back!
 Stop!”.
 He eventually achieved catching hold of one of the string and regaining control.
 Clearly not one of his better tour days…

 Needless to say we managed to have an amazing tour and also get up close to Uluru.
 I though wanted to get closer and had booked a vehicle tour to achieve this a couple of days later.